ORNL-Modelica/awesome-modelica/README.md

 ### Community
 - [LinkedIn](https://www.linkedin.com/groups/4400628/) | Official LinkedIn group for Dymola.
+### Installation Guide
+- Official - View the current manual provided with your Dymola distribution
+- Unofficial Guide - Go to the [installation folder in this repo](/installation/dymola/) and choose the pertinent Dymola version.

 ## Modelon Impact
 > A commercial modeling and simulation environment by Modelon®.
 [Official website](https://www.modelon.com/modelon-impact)